braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/sending_phone_numbers.md

 ### How Do I Get a Short Code?

-Going through the shortcode application process can be a long process.
+Going through the short code application process can be a long process.
 However, it can be a worthwhile one!
 If you'd like a short code, reach out to your onboarding manager or other Braze representative and let them know.
 After you do, they'll apply for you - they'll ask for some basic information that will help you qualify.
 Then, all there is to do is wait!
 Short codes can take up to 12 weeks to receive approval to start using your short code.

 ### Short Code Application

-While Braze is responsible for actually applying for the shortcode, there is some information that we need from you.
+While Braze is responsible for actually applying for the short code, there is some information that we need from you.
 We recommend reviewing these questions before you reach out to Braze.

 Regulations require that there are responses to all opt-in, opt-out and help/info keyword responses.
 You will need to let us know the specific message flows (the responses you want to send to users after they send a [keyword]({{ site.baseurl }}/user_guide/message_building_by_channel/sms/keywords/)) that you want for...